Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

-\begin{Rem} The search for discrete approximation of conformal maps has a long and rich history.
-We refer to \cite{Mer} and \cite[Section 2]{ChSm} as excellent recent accounts.
+\begin{Rem} The search for discrete analogues of conformal maps has a long and rich history.
+We refer to \cite{Mer} and \cite[Section 2]{ChSm} for excellent recent accounts.
 We should also mention that a search for a combinatorial Hodge star operator has recently gained much attention and is closely related to the construction of a harmonic conjugate function.
-We refer the reader to \cite{Hi} and to \cite{Po} for further details and examples for such combinatorial operators. \end{Rem}
+We refer the reader to \cite{Hi} and to \cite{Po, PoRa} for further details, examples, and applications of such combinatorial operators. \end{Rem}